kleemo/streamline_jb_bot/README.md

   *(boolean)*
   Determines whether the the frequency and amplitude of the z-plane have any effect on the print.
   **Supported values:**
-  - `"no"` — No elvevation in the print, height within a layer stays the same.
+  - `"no"` — No elveation in the print, height within a layer stays the same.
   - `"yes"` — height within a layer can vary according to the frequency and amplitude values.

 ### Example 1